schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 - Keep DNS queries within the VPN tunnel from secured networks
 - Optimize local performance with DNS lookup caching

-This requires that local devices only use OPNsense as DNS server.
-For cached and local names lookup results from Unbound, unknown names will be resolved externally with Quad9 or the Mullvad DNS server through the VPN tunnel.
+Local devices only use OPNsense as DNS server.
+Cached and local names lookup results from Unbound.
+Unknown names are resolved recursively from Quad9 (Clear) or Mullvad (VPN) DNS servers.
 Unbound will only use the VPN_WAN interface, so DNS lookups won't be possible, which is why Clear and Guest networks serve as backups.

 ### Configure DNS Resolver (Unbound)